Pitzer: A Residential College

 The purpose of the Teaching and Learning Committee (TLC) is to develop opportunities for conversation and reflection among faculty, students and staff around topics of teaching and learning.
 The TLC aims to facilitate the creation of a culture of critical reflection on teaching and learning by responding to the needs expressed by all constituencies of the College.
 Since the committee is composed of representatives from all three groups, the process of learning is viewed as one that we all share and that by its very nature transcends the boundaries of the classroom and the campus to include everything that we experience.
 By supporting ongoing networks of communication throughout the campus community, the TLC seeks to bring a higher level of understanding, deeper reflection and renewed purpose to our efforts to become responsible global citizens in the increasingly complex and interrelated world in which we live.

 Tutoring assistance is provided free of charge to Pitzer students through regular tutoring sessions and study groups.
-For information on becoming a tutor, please contact Academic Support Services in the Office of Student Affairs (Scott Hall 120, 909.607.0213).
+For additional information, please contact Academic Support Services in the Office of Student Affairs (Scott Hall 120, 909.607.0213).

 The following are freely available to and used widely by students at all The Claremont Colleges: